 The Peace Scholarships comprise grants that are awarded to assist with the costs of research that includes analysis of one or more of these topics:

 The White Poppy Peace Scholarships were launched by Professor Cynthia Enloe at her public lecture in Wellington on 30 October 2009.
-The first two Peace Scholarships were awarded in April 2010, two more in April 2011, one in 2012, and one in 2013.
+The first two Peace Scholarships were awarded in April 2010, two more in April 2011, one in 2012, one in 2013, and one in 2016.

 How to apply for a Peace Scholarship

 Applications for Peace Scholarships open each year on Human Rights Day, 10 December, to assist with research costs during the following academic year - guidelines for applicants are available here and the application form is available on request.